What information do we collect?

 - to provide you with information that you have requested e.g. information on networking activities

-- to respond to specific queries you may raise regarding Kantar Media and its operating companies;
+- to respond to specific queries you may raise regarding Kantar and its operating companies;

 - to provide you with better ways of accessing information from this website;

-- to arrange and administer the Summit 2019, including your registration for attending the Summit 2019;
+- to arrange and administer the Not the Summit 2020, including your registration for attending the Not the Summit 2020 via the Adobe Connect platform;

 For how we use your information that is collected using cookies and similar technologies please see the Cookie page.